StackVista/stackstate-docs/setup/upgrading.md

 ### Upgrade to 4.2.0

+The following changes to configuration files must be manually processed if you are using a customised or generated configuration:

 * **etc/stackstate-receiver/application.conf**
     * Added new mandatory parameter `stackstate.baseUrl`.
 This is the public URL of StackState and is exposed via the [UI script API](/develop/reference/scripting/script-apis/ui.md#function-baseurl).
     * Renamed the namespace `stackstate`.
 This is now named `stackstate.receiver`.